Tscandol/W1_Trippy/README.md

 React App Fully Responsive TravelTour Website.
 The Website has been made from scratch using react.
 Realised as a personnal project.
-Backend isn't connected on this demonstration version
+Backend isn't connected on this demonstration version If you want to use this repo please check versions used in package.json , Also this project needs react-scripts / react-icons / react-router-dom packages to be installed.
 If you want to see it live, check out my personal portflio at :
 ![TrippyPic](https://user-images.githubusercontent.com/71343777/199231613-5fa32010-fee3-4a24-b32d-e4e4c255b89a.png)